logo for secsportsfan.com

 Bear Bryant Biography

 THE classic shot of the Bear.
 Perfect pose; perfect expression; houndstooth hat.
 Thanks to Historic Photos of University of Alabama Football for this picture.
-You can purchase the book at:
+You can purchase the book from bottom right.

 Paul William "Bear" Bryant was born September 11, 1913, 11th child of 12 born to William and Ida Bryant.
 The family lived on a farm in Moro Bottom, Arkansas.
 Paul may have been nearly the youngest of the family, but you wouldn’t know by looking at him.